Ultimate FRCR Part 1 Study Schedule: A 3-Month (12-Week) Preparation and Revision Plan

 FRCR candidates often struggle with planning not because they lack time, but because they don’t know how to structure preparation across physics and anatomy within a limited timeframe.

 This guide provides a clear, realistic 12-week FRCR Part 1 study and revision plan, showing you exactly what to focus on each phase so you can prepare efficiently without burnout.
+For the underlying principles behind the plan, see our guide to how to study for FRCR Part 1.

 This guide is aligned with the Royal College of Radiologists FRCR Part 1 syllabus.